 When will we hear if we have been selected?

-Rolling applications will be accepted in 2017 until June 13, 2017.
-Notification for families who have been accepted will be given 2-3 months prior to their retreat acceptance.
+Rolling applications will be accepted in 2018 until July 13, 2018.
+Notification for those who have been accepted will be given 2-3 months prior to their retreat acceptance.
 Due to the large volume of applications, we cannot respond to each application.

 Where are the retreats being held?

-The retreats are located in North Carolina, South Carolina, Alabama, Maryland, Arizona, USVI, Florida, and California.
-We use donations of beach houses from generous donors who believe in our mission.
+The retreats are located in North Carolina, South Carolina, Alabama, Maryland, Texas, Michigan, Arizona, Florida, and California.
+We use donations of houses from generous donors who believe in our mission.
 When necessary, we rent houses to ensure adequate housing for participants and staff.
 While the retreats are held throughout the country, our main office is in Burlington, North Carolina.
-Click here for 2017 retreat dates.
+Click here for 2018 retreat dates.

 What services are provided?

-Each family is housed in their own housing** and has a refrigerator stocked with all of their breakfast and drink needs.
-Common meals are held for lunch and dinner, allowing families to meet and enjoy getting to know other families on the same journey.
-During the week, a schedule of daily activities is put together based on local community donations secured.
-In the past, activities have included, kayaking, hang gliding, stand up paddle boarding, golf, jewelry making classes, massage, fishing, sailing, concerts, carnivals, etc. Activities vary at each retreat based on donated services.
+Each participant is housed in their own property** and has a kitchen stocked with breakfast and drink needs.
+Common meals are held for lunch and dinner, allowing you to meet and enjoy getting to know other participants on the same journey.
+During the week, a schedule of daily activities is created based on local community donations secured.
+In the past, activities have included, kayaking, stand up paddle boarding, golf, art classes, massage, fishing, sailing, concerts, carnivals, etc. Activities vary at each retreat based on donated services.

 What is your criteria for selecting families?

-To attend a retreat, families submit an application and medical clearance from their oncology health care team.
+To attend a retreat, participants submit an application and medical clearance from their oncology health care team.
 The following prioritization is given during the application process:

 - Tier 1: Applicants who are currently undergoing treatment